GHB Withdrawal: Symptoms, Timeline & Detox

 Withdrawal from GHB may require medical detox at a professional addiction treatment facility.

+Many of the relaxing and intoxicating effects that GHB can cause when it is misused are similar to alcohol and benzodiazepines.
 Because GHB acts on the GABA receptors like benzodiazepines and alcohol do, GHB has similar withdrawal symptoms.
 This also means withdrawal can be complicated, may lead to post-acute withdrawal syndrome, and can cause life-threatening symptoms.

 Treatment for GHB Withdrawal & Addiction